Pakistan Armed Forces deployments: Anti-piracy operations

 Pakistan Navy has been a major participant of Combined Task Force 150, based in Bahrain, established to monitor, inspect, board, and stop suspect shipping associated with terrorism in the Horn of Africa.
 This task force comprising warships of Italy, France, Germany, Pakistan, Canada, the United Kingdom and United States has also been commanded by a Pakistani Admiral.
+Pakistan Navy has also been most frequently rested with responsibility to command Combined Task Force 150.

 On the announcement of Pakistan taking the command, several other nations have also expressed their interests in participating in Combined Task Force 150 in some way.

+In 2024, amid Red Sea Crisis in which sea routes were disturbed for the cargo shipping, Pakistan Navy deployed warships in order to secure sea lines of communication.